webmessia-h/DNS-Proxy/README.md

 ```

 uthash is a header-only library.
-You can download it from [Troy D. Hanson's repository](https://github.com/troydhanson/uthash) or with your preffered package manager.
+You can download it from [Troy D. Hanson's repository](https://github.com/troydhanson/uthash) if you want.

 #### On macOS (using Homebrew):